Azure/azure-rest-api-specs/specification/vmware/resource-manager/readme.md

     # https://azure.github.io/autorest/extensions/#x-ms-long-running-operation-options
     from: vmware.json

-  # - code: XmsClientName
-  #   reason: false positives
-  #   from: vmware.json

-  # - code: XmsClientNameParameter
-  #   reason: this warning is false postive
-  #   from: vmware.json

-  # - code: docLinkLocale
-  #   reason: false positives
-  #   from: vmware.json

-  # - code: PropertiesTypeObjectNoDefinition
-  #   reason: false positives
-  #   from: vmware.json

-  # - code: LatestVersionOfCommonTypesMustBeUsed
-  #   reason: this warning is TODO
-  #   from: vmware.json

-  # - code: AvoidAdditionalProperties
-  #   reasons: this is how TypeSpec models records
-  #   from: vmware.json

-  # - code: XmsPageableForListCalls
-  #   reasons: This is a TypeSpec @singleton.
-  #   from: vmware.json
-    # where: WorkloadNetworks_Get

   - code: DeleteResponseCodes
     reasons: Our deletes are modeled with ArmResourceDeleteAsync.
 Removing the 200 OK response is breaking.

-  # - code: RequestBodyMustExistForPutPatch
-  #   reasons: false positives
-    # createOrUpdate is ArmResourceCreateOrUpdateAsync<IscsiPath>;

   - code: PatchBodyParametersSchema
     reasons: false positives